tencherry10/til/thoughts/oop.md

 1. Using opaque structs and a collection of public classes in C, one can easily **Encapsulate** the details from the client.
 For an interesting example of this, take a look at lua's code at lua_State.
 1. You can also just get **Inheritance** using just C struct sharing.
 You can also use ```-fms-extensions``` and annonymous structs to make this even more seamless.
 1. Take a look at gnome's [GObject](https://developer.gnome.org/gobject/stable/).
 It impements the whole OOP lifecycle with all of **Polymorphism** / **Inheritance** / **Encapsulation**.
-1. IF GObject is too heavy for you, you can also roll **Polymorphism** / **Inheritance** / **Encapsulation** class system on your own using a combination of virtual dispatch jump table with opaque structs.
-For an example, see this [sample code](https://github.com/tencherry10/learn/tree/master/c_vtable)
+1. IF GObject is too heavy for you, you can also roll **Polymorphism** / **Encapsulation** class system on your own using a combination of virtual dispatch jump table with opaque structs.
+For an example, see this [sample code](https://github.com/tencherry10/learn/tree/master/c_vtable).
+You can easily extend this with C structural sharing in order to get **Inheritance**